xie-lab-ml/Zigzag-Diffusion-Sampling/README.md

 Here we provide the inference code which supports ***Stable Diffusion XL***.
 More architectures will be released later.

-An upgraded version is Z-Sampling is our new work Weak-to-Strong Diffusion (W2SD), which is publicly avaliable at https://github.com/xie-lab-ml/Weak-to-Strong-Diffusion-with-Reflection.
+An upgraded version of Z-Sampling is released as our new work Weak-to-Strong Diffusion (W2SD), which is publicly avaliable at https://github.com/xie-lab-ml/Weak-to-Strong-Diffusion-with-Reflection.

 ## Abstract